Modeling Physical Activity Change as Smooth Transformations: Temporal and Amplitude Patterns Associated with Physical Function in Older Women: Background

-Accelerometers provide directly measured, high-resolution PA information in the free-living setting, yet common analytic pipelines reduce minute-level time series to day-level summaries (e.g., minutes/day in magnitude based on cut-points) \citep{fuezeki2017health, loprinzi2017light, santos2013actigraph, evenson2015calibrating, corcoran2016accelerometer, karas2022comparison, bloomberg2024associations, lamonte2024accelerometer}.
-Such aggregation improves interpretability and comparability but may not fully capture within-day temporal structure or clinically relevant diurnal features such as PA timing, amplitude changes, and shifts in routines.
+Accelerometers provide directly measured, high-resolution PA data in free-living settings.
+However, common analytic approaches often reduce minute-level time series to daily summaries, such as total activity volume, minutes per day above intensity cut-points, or time spent sedentary \citep{fuezeki2017health, evenson2015calibrating, karas2022comparison, lamonte2024accelerometer}.
+These measures are interpretable, but they may obscure diurnal patterns of PA.
+Two individuals with similar total PA may differ substantially in when activity occurs, whether activity is maintained across the day, and how activity routines shift with aging.
+Such timing and magnitude changes may be important in older women, for whom functional decline may manifest not only as lower total activity, but also as altered activity patterns.

-Functional principal component analysis (FPCA) offers a principled alternative by representing minute-level profiles as functions and extracting dominant modes of variation \citep{xu2019modeling, xiao2022rest, zeitzer2018daily, johns2019variable, lin2022longitudinal, wang2023robust, zablocki2024using, acar2025functional}.
-However, standard FPCA decomposes PA curves from all subjects and visits jointly, so that change is inferred indirectly, e.g., as differences in PC scores between visits.
-This combines two distinct phenomena: (i) baseline heterogeneity among subjects and (ii) within-subject longitudinal change.
-Furthermore, without explicit time-warping, standard FPCA does not isolate changes in PA timing (horizontal phase shifts) from changes in magnitude (vertical amplitude shifts).
-An alternative framework is needed that directly models the visit-to-visit transformation, representing change itself as the primary analytical object.
+Functional data analysis provides a natural framework for studying accelerometer profiles as continuous diurnal curves rather than summary metrics.
+Functional principal component analysis (FPCA) has been used to identify major modes of variation in minute-level PA profiles \citep{lin2022longitudinal, zablocki2024using, acar2025functional}.
+Standard FPCA, however, typically decomposes PA curves across subjects and visits jointly, so longitudinal change is inferred indirectly from differences in participant-level scores rather than examined directly.
+In addition, without explicit alignment or time-warping of curves, standard FPCA does not separate changes in PA timing, or temporal variation along the $x$-domain, from changes in PA magnitude, or amplitude variation along the $y$-domain.
+A framework that models the visit-to-visit transformation directly may better capture clinically interpretable changes in daily activity organization.